 - The PS and DS ports of the original Front Mission were released under title of Front Mission 1st.

-- Subverted on a number of TV Tropes pages.
-When a page exists for a first game of a series of the same name, the page's title may be "Namespace.Series Installment 1".
+- Invoked by necessity on a number of TV Tropes pages.
+When a page exists for a first game of a series of the same name, the page's title may be "Namespace.Series Installment 1" (or roman number "I", in some rare cases).

 - Family Guy episode "Viewer Mail #1," which was the last episode before it was cancelled the first time.
 It would be ten years before there was a "Viewer Mail #2."